 English Vocabulary Builder: Part 1 – Job, Work & Study

 Welcome to Vocabulary Builder: (Part 1) – Job, Work & Study English for Beginners!
-This hub gathers lessons that help you explore English words in the entertainment context.
+This article gathers lessons, under hub 4, that help you explore English words and expand your vocabulary.
 Work through them step by step, or jump directly to the topic you need most.

 Lesson 1: Talking About Your Job